 Permission to Rest

 The day after the aforementioned crash-and-burn, I went to yoga, knowing that I needed to take it slow.
 That meant sitting in child’s pose (resting pose) several times.

 In most yoga classes, this is completely acceptable.
 Teachers remind students to rest whenever they need to during the practice.
 But I can count on one hand the number of times I’ve done so.

 Whenever I’ve been given permission to rest, an arrogant voice in my head says something like: That’s nice, but unnecessary.
 Maybe other people will need rest, but not me!
 I do All The Poses!
 I am Determined Woman!

 I’m not proud of this, but there it is: I think I am better than other people.
 I think I can push my body without consequences.
-This doesn’t end well, because … there are consequences.
+This doesn’t end well, because … there are consequences to Superwoman Syndrome.
 There’s physical weariness, and detachment from one’s body and one’s inner voice.

 If you practice tuning out your inner voice, it gets harder and harder to hear it.
 So these days, I’ve started tuning in.
 And my health is being restored.

 Since I began listening, my body has started speaking up.
 Earlier this month, it told me to stop with the coffee already.
 (I now see why caffeine withdrawal is listed as a disorder in the DSM-5.)

 Even so, I’m glad I listened when my body asked me to stop masking the truth of my energy levels, and my need for rest.